dulkebre/java-jasper-reports/README.md

 To run this project you will need to install:

- - Java 17
+ - Java 17 or greater
- - Maven, version 3.9.4 or greater
+ - Maven version 3.9.4 or greater

 In case you would like to modify reports, be sure to download JasperSoft community report editor.
 Can try this link https://community.jaspersoft.com/files/file/41-jaspersoft-community-edition/